 There was an article in 1998 that warned young reporters were getting their careers turned around by getting too involved with their stories, sometimes even making up details.
-I know it seems like a simple case of common sense to just not do either, but if you’re in touch with emotions and recording certain events, that’s not always an easy thing.
+I know it seems like a simple case of common sense to just not do either, but if you’re in touch with emotions and recording certain events, that’s not always do-able.

-When I wrote as a correspondent in the wilds of northwestern Ontario 20 yrs ago, I experienced something similar.
+When I wrote as a correspondent in the wilds of northwestern Ontario 25 yrs ago, I experienced something similar.
 Despite the seemingly tranquil setting of an aurora borealis framed mini mecca of 600, called Pickle Lake, I actually wrote quite a variety of stories around events that would rival any city.
-To be fair, there were another 600 or so in small areas around the town.
+To be fair, there were another 600 or so around the town.

 My ‘beat’ covered a collection of assaults, robberies, and murder, and my community profiles provided just as much color.
 All of this belies the fact that despite that record, most people in the area couldn’t be a stronger, kinder, and more generous humankind sample.

 I want to recount one story that I wrote then, that I wish I could re-write now.